 Answer: Below is a list of the six items you will need to bring to the doctor for your driver medical assessment:

 - Driving licence;

-- Your driving glasses (do not wear contact lenses as these will have to be removed for the eye test);
+- Your driving glasses and optical prescription (do not wear contact lenses as these will have to be removed for the eye test);

 - A urine sample (just a small one);

 - A list of all your current medication or bring all the medication boxes;